threefoldtech/zos/docs/release/readme.md

 For example a `development` tag link from tf-zos will point to a tag (say `61cc487`) under tf-autobuilder.
 What does that mean? it means the development env zos is using this build tag, and the flists installed (and used by the zos nodes) in development are installed from that build tag.

+Before createing a new release we need to make sure that the chain(substrate client) is up to date.

 On creating a new release, the build tag will get that exact release version (say v3.20.0), instead of a commit short hash.

 For more details on how the system updates itself please check [upgrade documentation](../internals/identity/upgrade.md).